 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

-If you’ve noticed this phenomenon, that sometimes it’s difficult to tell what color you’re looking at, you’re almost certainly dealing with a neutral situation.
-Neutrals are actually what make brilliant color even possible, and though you can paint without them, you might find that when you create color-neutral combinations in your paintings by accident, they add a sense of atmosphere that bright colors just can’t create on their own.
-Remember the blue and brown(orange) mixture we talked about?
-That process works by combining complementary colors, or, colors that are opposite each other on the color wheel.
-When a color almost looks blue, but a dull blue, chances are if you mix a little orange with it, you’ll find the perfect neutral shade you were looking for.
+Have you noticed this phenomenon, that sometimes it’s difficult to tell what color you’re looking at?
+It might be orangish grey, or bluish-grey, or greyish blue.
+This is a neutral color situation.
+Neutrals are what make brilliant color even possible, and though you can paint without them, you might find that when you create color-neutral combinations in your paintings by accident, they add a sense of atmosphere that bright colors just can’t create on their own.

 What Colors Make Orange Look Good?

-Say you’re painting an actual orange, like the citrus fruit.
-I don’t have to tell you what color an orange is right?
-Lookup a picture if you’re not sure, ok?
-So, you have your orange sitting on the table, with the light from the window coming in from one side, giving the orange sphere a crescent-shaped shadowed side, and then an elongated shadow on the table caused by the sphere blocking the light.
+Say you’re painting an actual orange.
+Your orange is sitting on the table, with the light from the window coming in from one side, giving the orange sphere a crescent-shaped shadowed side, and then an elongated shadow on the table caused by the sphere blocking the light.

-Suppose you’re using a blood orange, which is more of a red-orange.
-Since your light color shifts toward red, your complement(green) will shift naturally toward blue.
+If you’re using a blood orange, which is more of a red-orange, you will want to shift your compliment.
+Since your light color shifts toward red, your compliment will shift naturally toward green.
 Memorizing the color wheel is important, but until you do, it’s nice to have one nearby to check your intuitions.

 Using Color Harmonies to Establish a Solid Foundation